mgesteban/dynamic_form/miniforum/setup/detailed-supabase-instructions.md

 ## 2. Finding Your Project

-Find and select your project in the projects list.
+Find and select your project "ozqlhaprezyrluocvnms" in the projects list.
 If you don't see it:
 - Make sure you're logged in with the correct account
 - Check if you've been invited to the project (check your email)
 - You might need to request access from the project owner